automerge/automerge/rust/automerge-wasm/PATCH.md

   action: 'splice'
   path: Prop[],
   value: string,
+  marks?: MarkSet,
 }

 let patch : SpliceTextPatch = {
   action: "inc",
   path: [ "text", 123 ],
   value: "and so it was done"
+  marks: { bold: true },
 }
 ```

+The 'marks` field will be missing if there are none.

 ### Conflict